joaotavora/eglot/README.md

          (:gopls . (:usePlaceholders t)))))))
 ```

-### Setting up without `.dir-locals.el`
+#### `eglot-workspace-configuration` without `.dir-locals.el`

 If you can't afford an actual `.dir-locals.el` file, or if managing
-this file becomes cumbersome, the Emacs manual (49.2.5 Per-Directory
+this file becomes cumbersome, the [Emacs
-Local Variables) teaches you programmatic ways to leverage
+manual][dir-locals-emacs-manual] teaches you programmatic ways to
-per-directory local variables.
+leverage per-directory local variables.
 Look for the functions
 `dir-locals-set-directory-class` and `dir-locals-set-class-variables`.

-### Setting a dynamic `eglot-workspace-configuration` dynamically
+#### Dynamic `eglot-workspace-configuration` as a function

-If you need to decide `eglot-workspace-configuration` can be a function, too.
-It is passed
+If you need to determine the workspace configuration base on some
+dynamic context, make `eglot-workspace-configuration` a function.
+It
-the `eglot-lsp-server` instance and runs with `default-directory` set
+is passed the `eglot-lsp-server` instance and runs with
-to the root of your project.
+`default-directory` set to the root of your project.
+The function
+should return a value of the same form as described in the previous
+paragraphs.

 ## Handling quirky servers